 On the 31st day of August 2021, David Moyes’ West Ham sealed Nikola Vlasic deal – in a fee reported to be around £25 million.

-According to Croatian media outlets, the fee made Nikola become the fourth most expensive transfer of a Croatian player in soccer history.
+According to Croatian media outlets, the fee made Nikola the fourth most expensive transfer of a Croatian player in soccer history.

 At the time of writing Nikola Vlasic’s Biography, he now flys high in West Ham colours – hoping to make a bigger statement in England.